 From the Ground UP is NOW accepting applications for their Young Women's Residency Program.
 This program will give 10 participants the opportunity to train with several professional female artists from around the state of Oregon.
 Workshops will include Improv, Movement for the Performer, Dance, Songwriting, Rhetoric, Creative Writing and much more.
 Utilizing these new found skills each resident, under the mentorship of the Program Director and Assistant Program Director, will create and perform a solo piece in a public performance at the end of the program.

-Weekly Meetings will begin January 13th and we will meet twice weekly, Sundays from 3pm-7pm and small group work on Thursdays until the public performance in June.
+Weekly Meetings will begin January 12th and we will meet once weekly, Sundays from 3pm-7pm.
+A second weekly session will be added in May in preparation for the performance in June.

 There will be a open workshop and interview in the first week of January.
 Time and date to be announced.